SSoelvsten/latex-preamble-and-examples/README.md

 ```

 # Template.tex
-The template.tex is a very small and sparse file, in which already the preamble, abstract, title, bibliography and two sections are ready for use.
+template.tex is a very small and sparse document, in which already the preamble, abstract, title, bibliography and two sections are ready for use.
 This should get you started much faster.

 # Examples.tex
-The example.tex document is a slowly growing document with explanations and examples of using the various packages in the preamble.
+example.tex document is a slowly growing document with explanations and examples of using the various packages in the preamble.
 They are all made with the intent to be reverse engineerable.